jonnew/Oat/README.md

 - [ ] Position type generalization
     - It might be a good idea to generalize the concept of a position to a multi-positional element
-    - For things like the decorator, position combiner, and potentially detector, this could increase performance and decrease user script complexity if multiple targets common detection features needed to be tracked at once.
+    - For things like the `oat-decorate`, `oat-posicom`, and potentially `oat-detect`, this could increase performance and decrease user script complexity if multiple targets common detection features needed to be tracked at once.
     - Down side is that it potentially increases code complexity and would